 To help you learn more about compulsive eating, we’ve created a factual guideline.
 We are here to assist you and this is why we’ll also include information about what may be done in order to get a handle on this common problem.

-If you have the classic signs of compulsive eating, it’s probably pretty safe to say that you suffer from this problem.
+If you have the classic signs, it’s probably pretty safe to say that you suffer from this problem.
 If you recognize yourself in these next few paragraphs, it may be time to get some help.
 You don’t need to have every symptom – having a few or almost all may indicate that you are a compulsive eater.

 If you routinely continue overeating, even after you’ve reached the “full” stage, it’s a sign that there is an issue.